WeiqiChen/MOEA-active-module-identification/README.md

 # MOEA-active-module-identification

-This is the MATLAB source code and input data for the paper
+This is the MATLAB source code and input data for the published paper

 Chen W, Liu J, He S. Prior knowledge guided active modules identification: an integrated multi-objective approach[J].
 BMC systems biology, 2017, 11(2): 8.